 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-Currently, the Authority has one item, deferred pension outflows, which qualifies for reporting in this category.
-This amount consists of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, pension plan changes in proportionate share, and differences between expected and actual economic experience.
+This separate financial statement element, deferred outflows of resources, represents consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
+The Authority reports deferred outflows of resources associated with the defined benefit pension plan.

-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position - 6.
-Deferred Outflows/Inflows of Resources (Continued)
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position

+6. Deferred Outflows/Inflows of Resources (Continued)

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has only one type of item, deferred pension inflows, which qualifies for reporting in this category.
-This amount consists of differences between expected and actual pension plan economic experience, pension plan changes in proportionate share, differences between projected and actual earnings on pension plan investments, and changes in actuarial assumptions.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+The Authority reports deferred inflows of resources associated with the defined benefit pension plan.